camel-tooling/vscode-camelk/README.md

 # Visual Studio extension to support Camel-K

-This project is a work-in-progress to explore what options we can add to VS Code to support Camel-K.
+This extension is a work-in-progress to explore what options we can add to VS Code to support Camel-K.

-Note that it currently requires that Camel-K and Minikube be installed and available on the system path.
+Note that it currently requires that both Camel-K and Minikube be installed and available on the system path.

 To install Minikube and Camel-K, see [Installing MiniKube and Camel-K](configure-minikube-camelk.md).